bobrik/dmesg_heartbeat/README.md

 * https://discourse.ubuntu.com/t/ubuntu-kernel-is-getting-rusty-in-lunar/34977

-I'm using Linux v6.4-rc1 and I needed a few patches for that:
+I'm using Linux v6.4-rc1 on Debian and I needed a few patches for that:

 * [`8fac97511408`](https://github.com/bobrik/linux/commit/8fac97511408) rust: enable allocator_api to allow Box usage
+* [`98a3a5c4bf2d`](https://github.com/bobrik/linux/commit/98a3a5c4bf2d) rust: do not fail on stabilized features
+* [`a053ba6b56c8`](https://github.com/bobrik/linux/commit/a053ba6b56c8) rust: include in deb package for linux-headers

 If you are running on aarch64, you'll also need the following (in order):